basarat/typescript-book/docs/compiler/binder-symboltable.md

 }
 ```

-SymbolTables as initialized by binding.
-There are a few SymbolTables used by the compiler.
+SymbolTables are initialized by binding.
+There are a few SymbolTables used by the compiler:

 On `Node`:
 ```ts